 In the words of the late Sir Ken Robinson, creativity is the ability to come up with new ideas that have value.
 Our definition of creativity is the conditions under which we take and make new meaning or form order out of disparate parts, chaos, and indifference in order to accomplish an envisioned purpose within us.
-Whether painting a picture, writing a book, building a fort, or choreographing and performing a dance, creativity can manifest in a multitude of ways.
-We treat creativity as a science, and find that it can be improved upon by cultivation and careful study.
+Whether painting a picture, working on your own mental health, shooting a movie, or building a fort, creativity can manifest in infinite ways.
+We treat creativity as a science; we find that it can be improved upon drastically by curiosity, conscientious study, and cultivation.

 As the achievements and needs of the student change and develop, the number and role of mentors in a student's life can multiply or shrink, and will be a function of the needs and desires of both the student and the mentors involved.
 As students proceed with their individualized curricula, the students will become more and more integrated into the community, and naturally require less hands-on help, and consequently be empowered to act independently for themselves.